fengjixuchui/ManualSEH/README.md

 # ManualSEH
-A lightweight utility containing manually written SEH for manually mapped images
+A lightweight utility containing manually written SEH for manually mapped images or images that do not contain any exception data

 # Things worth noting
 * Works in both usermode and kernel mode as long as you have an exception handler